 15.3.
 Coherence - cross domain

-In data editing process of SBS survey strict data check rules are implemented to guarantee the same value of turnover from industrial activities in SBS and PRODCOM survey on unit level.
+In the data editing process, strict data check rules are implemented to guarantee consistency in turnover values from industrial activities between the SBS and the PRODCOM survey at the unit level.

 Irregular revisions are unplanned and are made to correct significant errors.